Apollo's first-quarter earnings surge on strong fee revenue

 Apollo said it sold $3.7 billion worth of assets in the first quarter.
 It exited its entire stake in luxury watch retailer Watches of Switzerland, as well as U.S. subprime lender OneMain Holdings Inc OMF.N.
 It also sold a 9% stake in French glass bottle maker Verallia VRLA.PA.

-The firm also put a lot of capital to work.
+The company also put a lot of capital to work.
 It deployed some $24.9 billion in the quarter, $19.1 billion of which want to credit investments.

-In March, Apollo agreed an all-stock merger deal with Athene Holdings Ltd ATH.N, bringing in-house the annuities provider that is a key contributor to revenue generated from lucrative asset management fees.
-L4N2L62U8
+In March, Apollo agreed to an all-stock merger deal with Athene Holdings Ltd ATH.N, bringing in-house the annuities provider, which is a key contributor to revenue generated from lucrative asset management fees.

 Apollo said its fee-related earnings rose 26% to a record $286.7 million, driven by strong management, advisory and transactions fees.
 It reported a net income of $669.7 million under generally accepted accounting principles (GAAP), also a record.